C4 Logo Return to main site

 per 100,000

-Overall cervical cancer incidence was 6.4 per 100,000 women in 2019.
-Rates for the period 2015-2019 were more than three times higher than the elimination target for Indigenous women and at least twice as high as the elimination target for women living in Tasmania or very remote areas.
+Cervical cancer incidence nationally was 6.4 per 100,000 women in 2020.
+Compared to the elimination target, rates for the period 2016-2020 were three times higher for Indigenous women and twice as high for women living in outer regional or vary remote areas.
 Incidence rates increased with increasing area-level socioeconomic disadvantage.

 Cervical cancer mortality